sroberts/sroberts.github.io/index.md

 |:-----------------------------------------------:|:------------------------------------------------:|:-----------------------------------------------:|:---------------------------------------------------------:|
 |     [sroberts](https://github.com/sroberts)     |    [@sroberts](https://twitter.com/sroberts)     |    [@sroberts](https://medium.com/@sroberts)    | [scottroberts](https://www.linkedin.com/in/scottroberts/) |

+## Speaking

+I've been lucky enough to speak at a wide variety of technical & security events.
+You can find my slides on [Speakerdeck](https://speakerdeck.com/sroberts) and more info on [my speaking events list](https://gist.github.com/sroberts/46bc29dbc25d5e6310aa7ff6e36a4d19).

 ## Resume

 Want more information about where I've been or what I've done?
 Take a look at my [resume](https://docs.google.com/document/d/1jyLdXNefvK39pUkuRlIQ8dwJskQZOYEVB-IuHbetNIE/edit?usp=sharing).